chuksgpfr/chuksgpfr/README.md

 ### Hi there 👋

-⚡ About Me: My name is Chukwudi and I’m a Software Engineer with 7 years technical experience building scalable APIs and web apps.
+⚡ About Me: My name is Chuks and I’m a Software Engineer with 7 years technical experience building scalable APIs and web apps.
 I’ve worked with JavaScript, Node.js, React, React Native, TypeScript, Hapi JS, Prisma JS etc

 - 🔭 I’m currently working an a very interesting SaaS platform
 - 🌱 I’m currently learning how to be a ninja